drobinkent/CLB/Docs/Test.md

 b) counter value reset by CP

 If the 2 nd approach gves clear visibility of our algo then we will prefer that one.

+# How to test the K-path system

+All switches will have ecmp --> this will show possiblity of ecmp through our system and also qos group.

+then

+a) best path --> all short flows send through these path -- what of we use high quue rate for this port
+b) worst path --> all large flows through this path ---- low queue rate for this path
+c) K't path --> assume we have configured the path with a sepcific queu rate. now we want a flow to achieve specific bw. then we tag a flow with a specific value and based on that tag we use that path. if after test we can achieve the full rate of the link for this flow then we are done

+-- for all of these 3 tests we need to implement per port rate assignment.

+then we start 3 flows from 3 hosts of same leaf to dfrnt destinations. configure the port rates in such a way that, each flow get a disjoint path . destination of the flow will be in 3 dfrnt leaf. on the other hand we have 4 dfrnt spine switch. so easily we can do this.